-How To Get Over Someone You Have To See Every Day, According To An Expert
+Getting Over Someone You Still Have To See Every Day Isn’t Impossible, An Expert Says

 Dealing with a breakup is usually pretty difficult, whether you're the one doing the breaking up, or you're the one getting broken up with.
 But if you live together, or you're engaged, or you share a child, well, that's a different species of breakup, because your lives are so enmeshed.
 All these scenarios can make a breakup feel way more intense, and thus, can make it harder to get over your ex if you still have to see them on the reg.
 But it is totally normal to wonder how to get over someone you have to see every day, and I reached out to an expert for her take on how to do just that.